Albania - Bikepacking the Backroads

 • Our trip will be supported by a local guide and driver in a support vehicle.
 This van has 7 seats available, offering the opportunity for riders to take boosts on hills if needed!

-• 9 nights accommodation included in comfortable guesthouses and hotels, on a twin room basis.
+• Accommodation includes comfortable guesthouses and hotels, on a twin room basis.

 • Bikepacking bags and navigation devices can be added to your booking and we’ll have them ready for you on day one.